Carlos McKinney

 Carlos McKinney (born January 10, 1973), known professionally as Los Da Mystro, is an American record producer and jazz pianist.
+He was signed to The-Dream's Radio Killa Records and Tricky Stewart's RedZone Entertainment as in-house production talent.

 Biography

-McKinney was born into a prominent Detroit jazz family; he is a nephew to pianist Harold McKinney, bassist Ray McKinney, trombonist Bernard McKinney (Kiane Zawadi), and drummers Earl McKinney and Walter Harris.
+McKinney was born into a Detroit jazz family.
+He is the nephew to pianist Harold McKinney, bassist Ray McKinney, trombonist Bernard McKinney (Kiane Zawadi), and drummers Earl McKinney and Walter Harris.
 He is a cousin to drummer Ali Jackson and trumpeter Khalil Jackson.
-His mother, Carolyn McKinney, is a singer, and sister Shani McKinney is a pianist.
-His younger sister Thema "Tayma Loren" McKinney is an aspiring solo vocalist.
+His mother, Carolyn McKinney, is a singer, and his sister Shani McKinney is a pianist.
+His younger sister Thema "Tayma Loren" McKinney is a solo vocalist.